bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

                                 subsequent `owned` commands to page
                                 though all ownership records.

-`--count|-c NUMBER`             Limitation for the number of ownership records displayed.
+`--count|-c NUMBER`             Limit for the number of ownership records displayed.
                                 This defaults to 20 records if omitted and can be set from 1 to 100.
 ------------------------------  ---------------------------------